qexat/Vism/spec/index.md

 ## Modes

 As implied earlier, the main idea of Vism is alterning between operations and putting stuff in memory.
-For this to help, you have (as the time of writing) three modes:
+For this to help, you have (as the time of writing) two modes:

 -   `^n`: this is the mode by default.
 It allows performing operations.
 -   `^l`: this is the literal mode.
 It pushes the given literal to a target specified beforehand.
 It supports a large set of data types, such as integers, floats, booleans, [lists](https://en.wikipedia.org/wiki/Dynamic_array), and more!